Welcome to David Element's Wildlife Web Pages...1

 Photographic Agency Galleries

-David is a regular contributor to Twitter and many of his most recent photographs will be displayed in his gallery (and before they appear on this web site) at: .
+David is a regular contributor to Twitter and more than 6,000 of his most recent photographs are on display in his gallery at: https://twitter.com/davidelement1.

 It is hoped that these pictures will help to stimulate an interest in the Natural World.
 Some of the images may also be useful for identification and certain pages have been deliberately formulated with this purpose in mind.
 Other pages simply present general illustrations of their subject matter.